15 Steps to Become the Person You Want to Be

 Read your journal entries once every month or every three months, and you’ll start noticing how much you’re growing.

 If you want different results, and different life, you need to start doing things differently.

-The trick to make this transformation stick and to avoid overwhelm is taking it step by step.
+The trick to make this transformation stick and avoid feeling overwhelmed is taking it step-by-step.

 Courage and motivation come from doing; it’s after you’ve taken a leap of faith that you start feeling ready for more, not before.